ocaml/ocaml.org/data/workflows/en/05_select_compiler.md

 Compilation environments are managed with opam switches.
 The typical workflow is to have a local opam switch for the project, but you may need to select a different compilation environment (i.e. a different compiler version) sometimes.
 For instance, to run unit tests on an older/newer version of OCaml.

-To do this, you'll need to create global Opam switches.
-To create an Opam switch with a given version of the compiler, you can use:
+To do this, you'll need to create global opam switches.
+To create an opam switch with a given version of the compiler, you can use:

 ```
 opam switch create 4.12.0 ocaml-base-compiler.4.12.0